CyberMonitor/orquestra-docs/intro/content/tutorial/qcbm.md

 This tutorial will walk through an implementation of a quantum circuit Born machine (QCBM) using Quantum Engine to find a distribution that generates the Bars and Stripes (BAS) dataset that fit in a *2 x 2* pixel image.

-## The Quantum Circuit Born Machine
+## The quantum circuit Born machine
 A quantum circuit Born machine (QCBM) is an unsupervised generative model which represents the probability distribution of a dataset as a quantum state.
-[This](https://www.nature.com/articles/s41534-019-0157-8) quantum machine learning model was proposed as an approach to load arbitrary probability distributions in noisy intermediate-scale quantum (NISQ) devices.
+[A quantum circuit Born machine (QCBM)](https://www.nature.com/articles/s41534-019-0157-8) model was proposed as an approach to load arbitrary probability distributions in noisy intermediate-scale quantum (NISQ) devices.

 In simple terms, given a dataset, the QCBM is used to obtain a good approximation to the target distribution defined by that dataset.
 That is, a distribution such that when we sample randomly from it, it is very likely to return the elements in the set or similar elements, and unlikely to return anything different.